R1nge/Suika/Assets/Readme.md

 ﻿TODO:
-Hide continue button if mod/mod data was changed
+Hide continue button if mod config or selected mod has changed

 Encrypt ContinueData, ModData  hash
 Fix a lag spike when adding a polygon collider to a sprite renderer